-- Glutamine and alanine, amino acids found in the proteins throughout your body, are also preferred sources for GNG when carbs are low.
+- Glutamine and alanine, two amino acids found in proteins throughout your body that are preferred sources for GNG when carbs are low.
 Your kidneys like glutamine, but your liver goes for alanine[*].

 In reality, the process of GNG is incredibly rare when you’re speaking about healthy bodies under normal conditions.

 When GNG Is Most Likely to Happen on Keto